Greytiger23/alx-system_engineering-devops/0x00-shell_basics/README.md

-Printing the absolute path of the current working directory
+displaying the list of your current directory